whmsft/WhirlEdit/README.md

 1. What is the codename scheme?

-\> An adjective and a noun with same initials (currently preview is at "V": "Visual Vector")
+\> An adjective and a noun with same initials (currently at "V": "Visual Vector")

 2. Why i made whirledit?